Thelma-Dev/movie-tickets/README.md

 ## Movie-Tickets

-A simple program that makes use of movies API.
+A simple program that makes use of movie API.
 It also integrates autocomplete functionality when searching for a movie or a city.

 Movies and cities are retrieved from two JSON files (movies.json and cities.json) using fetch API.